albertious/backup_vimeo_account/README.md

 # backup_vimeo_account

 How to back up your Vimeo account using **yt-dlp**.
-So I used this method with the cookies, because if you have unlisted/private videos you will

 Essentially this mode downloads all videos from a Vimeo user page using `yt-dlp` and an authenticated `cookies.txt`.

+So I used this method with the cookies, because if you have unlisted/private videos yt-dlp cannot access these non-public files.
+The cookies method also means the username and password is taken care of already.
+Cookies will expire, so if you havent used it in a while, you might need to reexport them.
+Anyway, details on that below too.

 ## Requirements

-- A Vimeo account
+- A Vimeo account (of course!)
 - `yt-dlp` installed and available in your `PATH` (see the verify stage below!!)
 - A `cookies.txt` exported from a browser session where you are logged into Vimeo
 - macOS or Linux terminal